 IN this article, we review some key OCD stats, including its prevalence and if it’s become more common in the last few decades.

-The Prevalence of OCD in the United States
+What is the Prevalence of OCD in the United States?

 According to BeyondOCD.org, the disorder affects 1 in every 100 American adults.
 That’s a rate of 1%, or approximately 2.2 million people nationwide.